CAHPS Adult Hospital Survey

 AHRQ has developed some supplemental items for the Adult version of HCAHPS.
 The items address two topics:

 - Health literacy—These items assess the extent to which professionals in hospital settings are reducing the health literacy demands they place on patients.
-Learn More: About the CAHPS Health Literacy Item Set for Hospitals (PDF, 291 KB)
+Learn more: About the CAHPS Health Literacy Item Set for Hospitals (PDF, 320 KB)

 - Interpreter services—These items assess patients' experiences with interpreter services in hospitals.

-Download the supplemental items in English and Spanish (ZIP, 576 KB).
+Download the supplemental items on health literacy and interpreter services in English and Spanish (ZIP, 800 KB).

 CMS's Use of the Adult Hospital Survey